raviranjan0/Calculator/README.md

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature/new-feature).
+- Create a new branch (git checkout -b feature/new-feature).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/new-feature).
+- Push to the branch (git push origin feature/new-feature).
-Create a new Pull Request.
+- Create a new Pull Request.

+## Thank You